-The event organiser can confirm the external speaker and book them to speak at their event or activity in the normal way.
+The event organiser can confirm the external speaker and book them to speak at their event or activity.
+It is required that the external speaker is sent the External Speaker Code of Conduct and Declaration Form to sign before the event takes place.